By Tim Lambert

 From 1906 Finnish women were allowed to vote.
 Norway followed in 1913.
 Denmark allowed all men and women to vote in 1915.
 Germany and Austria granted women the right to vote in 1918.
 The Netherlands followed in 1919.
 Sweden gave all women the right to vote in 1921.
 Spain did in 1931.

 In Brazil women were given the right to vote in 1932.
 In Turkey women gained full voting rights in 1934.
 In France women were given the right to vote in 1944 and in Italy in 1945.
 Japan gave women the right to vote in 1946.
 Women in Argentina given the vote in 1947.
 Belgium gave women the vote in 1948.
-Women in Greece were allowed to vote in 1952 but in Switzerland they were not allowed to until 1971.
+Women in Greece were allowed to vote in 1952.
+In Egypt women were allowed to vote in 1956.
+But in Switzerland they were not allowed to until 1971.

 In the USA in 1965 the Voting Rights Act was passed to prevent African Americans being denied the right to vote.
 In Britain in 1969 the minimum age for voting was reduced from 21 to 18.
 In the USA it was reduced to 18 in 1971.